elehcimd/stratosphere/README.md

 ### How to add a new extractor

+ **Attention**: You are warmly invited to contribute new extractors with test data samples.
+Thank You!

+How things are glued together:

-Extractors are in charge of scraping and extracting knowledge from the intercepted flows.
+* Extractors are in charge of scraping and extracting knowledge from the intercepted flows.
-The **mitmproxy** service operates independently.
+* The **mitmproxy** service operates independently.
 It intercepts continuously the web traffic, dumping it to `probe.db`.
-The **extractor** service is regularly pulling new flows from `probe.db`, passing them to the extractors for processing.
+* The **extractor** service is regularly pulling new flows from `probe.db`, passing them to the extractors for processing.
 The pipeline is retriggered every `10` seconds and it prunes the flows older than `10` minutes, possibly reprocessing already seen flows.
 This procedure ensures that recent traffic can always be inspected in `probe.db` without missing data and without retaining the complete flows history.

-Tp add a mew extractor:
+To add a new extractor, follow these steps:

+1. Capture a sample data set of flows that contain the traffic of interest with `02 capture sample.ipynb`.
+With the default configuration, you have visibility on the flows intercepted in the last `10` minutes.
+You might want to use a separate browser instance without your authenticated extensions and tabs, s.t. the extracted sample data does not contain your own confidental information.
+Copy the `sample.db` file in the `samples` directory: you will likely need it later to run tests etc.

+2. Analyze the captured flows.
+The notebook `03 analyze sample.ipynb` shows how to use some included utility functions to inspect and review the contents of the flows.
+Once you can manually extract the information you are interested in, including the data to form an UUID for the entities and the relationships, you can move forward.

-1. Create a new module in `/shared/src/stratosphere/extractors` that defines a function `extract(rows: List[stratosphere.stoerage.models.Flow])`.
+3. Create a new module in `/shared/src/stratosphere/extractors` that defines a function `extract(rows: List[stratosphere.stoerage.models.Flow])`.
-2. Implement the `extract` function s.t. it processes all input flows, inserting them in the knowledge base.
+4. Implement the `extract` function s.t. it processes all input flows, inserting them in the knowledge base.
+You can use `extractor_google_search.py` as example.
+Recommendations:

-To implement the `extract` function:

-* You can use `extractor_google_search.py` as example.
-You should use the class `DuplicateRows` are that duplicate entities and relationships are handled correctly, merging the contents of the `data` fields.
+  * You should use the class `DuplicateRows` are that duplicate entities and relationships are handled correctly, merging the contents of the `data` fields.
 Depending on your use case, you might need to implement a custom merge strategy.
   * The fields of `Flow` ORM objects map approximately to the attributes in the `Flow` objects in mitmproxy ([official documentation](https://docs.mitmproxy.org/stable/api/mitmproxy/flow.html)).
 For example, the field `flow_response_content` is documented [here](https://docs.mitmproxy.org/stable/api/mitmproxy/http.html#Response).
 The additional column `id` is a random UUID.

-* `02 capture sample.ipynb` lets you capture a sample of flows for later analysis.
-* `03 analyze sample.ipynb` helps you analyze the contents of a captured sample of flows.
-* `04 test extractors.ipynb` tests the extractors on the captured flow samples.
+5. Test the new extractor extending `04 test extractors.ipynb`.

 ## Development